relaton/relaton-py/docs/glossary.rst

 .. glossary::

    bibliographic item
-       Document metadata for purposes of referencing or citing.
+       Describes an information resource for purposes of referencing or citing.
        Corresponds to :class:`~relaton.models.bibdata.BibliographicItem` instance.

    citation